-- Proposals that involve more than one unit or college often involve negotiation of credit split between those colleges and units.
-Be sure to plan adequate time in the proposal preparation process to contact involved units and colleges.
+- Proposals that involve more than one department or college often involve negotiation of credit split between the units.
+Be sure to plan adequate time in the proposal preparation process to contact involved units.

-- Changes to credit split require a revised UAccess Research proposal document.
-Removing or adding a unit or college may require additional approvals.
+- Changes to credit allocation require a revised UAccess Research proposal document.
+Removing or adding a department or college may require additional approvals.

 Who needs to approve the proposal prior to submission to the sponsor is determined by a number of factors, including but not limited to:

 - Investigator’s departments/units

 - Budgetary issues such as cost sharing and F&A considerations